MajeedBabatundeNITS22K/BookingSystemPhase2/README.md

 ---

-### 3. Brute-Force Testing
-For the hashes that were still encrypted, brute-force techniques were explored to determine their complexity.
-The following command was executed for a *hybrid attack*:

-bash
-hashcat -m 0 -a 6 hashes.txt /usr/share/wordlists/rockyou.txt ?l?l?l?l?l?l

-Despite some progress, the most difficult hashes remained unsolved.
-A full brute-force attempt was made for 14-16 lowercase characters:

-bash
-hashcat -m 0 -a 3 hashes.txt ?l?l?l?l?l?l?l?l?l?l?l?l?l?l --force

-The expected cracking time was calculated to *exceed 30 years*, making the method completely unrealistic.

----

 ## Findings
 - Six passwords were successfully decrypted.
 - The remaining four were too complex for both dictionary-based and brute-force cracking.